NewRuleFX Brand SMASHProps Breakaway Balsa Wood Mission Style End Table Stunt Prop

 Our Breakaway Balsa Wood End Table is shipped flat in 5 easy to glue pieces.
 Use hot-melt glue to assemble in under 2 minutes.
 Fine craftsmanship for demanding production realism.
 Mission furniture is a style of furniture that originated in the late 19th Century.
 It traces its origins to a chair made by A.J.
 Forbes around 1894 for San Francisco's Swedenborgian Church.
 The term "mission furniture" was first popularized by Joseph P. McHugh of New York, a furniture manufacturer and retailer who copied these chairs and offered a line of stylistically related furnishings by 1898.
 The word "mission" references the Spanish missions throughout colonial California, though the design of most Mission Style furniture owed little to the original furnishings of these missions.
 The style became increasingly popular following the Pan-American Exposition in Buffalo in 1901.
 The style was popularly associated with the American Arts and Crafts movement.

-NOTE: This prop requires several days to be built, please allow a minimum production time of 3 business days prior to shipment.
+NOTE: This prop requires several days to be built, please allow a minimum production time of one week prior to shipment.
 Historical Information from Wikipedia Approximate

 Size (assembled) 24.5" tall x 14" deep x 19" wide